Introduction:

 INSUFFICIENT FINISHERS

-If only 2 greyhounds officially finish the race, the dividend will be declared on the first and second in the correct order, with any other runner for third.
+If only two greyhounds officially finish the race, the dividend will be declared on the first and second in the correct order, with any other runner for third.

-If only 1 greyhound officially finishes the race, the dividend will be declared on that greyhound with any other runner for second and any other runner for third.
+If only one greyhound officially finishes the race, the dividend will be declared on that greyhound with any other runner for second and any other runner for third.

 VOID BETS